 He holds a Master of Science degree in Electrical Engineering from the Royal Institute of Technology in Stockholm, Sweden.

-Pearse O'Donohue is Head of Unit of the "Cloud and Software" unit in DG Communication Networks, Content and Technology (DG CONNECT), where he is responsible for the strategic development and implementation of policy on cloud computing and on software and services.
+Pearse O'Donohue is Director "Future Networks" in DG Communication Networks, Content and Technology (DG CONNECT), where he is responsible for the strategic development and implementation of policy on cloud computing and on software and services.

 For the moment, Pearse is also Acting Director of Future Networks directorate.